huaizhe2012/UA-RAG/README.md

 ```
 ## Acknowledgment

-This project is a modified version of [DRAGIN](https://github.com/oneal2000/DRAGIN).
-Modifications were made under the terms of the Apache License 2.0.
+This project builds upon the foundation of DRAGIN, with enhancements and adaptations implemented in accordance with the Apache License 2.0.